April 6-8 at the Hilton Albany in Downtown Albany, NY

 Registration is FREE for all students!
-Some travel grants are available.
-To apply, check the appropriate box on the registration page.
 The conference will feature personal wellness coaches, guest lectures and presentations, wellness activities and demonstrations, a health fair, health screenings, and more.

 Your good health is critical to your academic success.
 Research has shown that adult students leave college for a variety of reasons, but one of the most significant is for personal and family health issues.